djaodjin/djaodjin-survey/docs/encoding.rst

 Absolute measurements database encoding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Absolute measurements, for example weight of a team player at a certain date, are recorded as an `Answer` whose `created_at` field is the date of the measurement and a `Sample` whose `created_at` field is the date the record was created in the database.
+Absolute measurements, for example the area occupied on the ground by a factory, are recorded as an `Answer` whose `created_at` field is the date of the measurement and a `Sample` whose `created_at` field is the date the record was created in the database.

     .. code-block:: http

-        POST /api/bobcats/filters/accounts/players/values HTTP/1.1
+        POST /api/supplier-1/filters/accounts/factory-size/values HTTP/1.1

     .. code-block:: json

         {
               "created_at":"2023-01-01",
               "items":[{
-                "slug":"steve",
+                "slug":"main-factory",
                 "measured":"65",
-                "unit":"kg"
+                "unit":"m2"
               }]
         }